-4 SELMA platform target languages: Albanian, Arabic, Bulgarian, Chinese, Croatian, English, French, German, Greek, Hindi, Indonesian, Macedonian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Spanish, Turkish, Ukrainian, Urdu.
+&lt;sup>5 SELMA platform target languages: Albanian, Arabic, Bulgarian, Chinese, Croatian, English, French, German, Greek, Hindi, Indonesian, Macedonian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Spanish, Turkish, Ukrainian, Urdu.

-For our approach, we developed a system that can cluster news articles of any language without depending on language-specific features while being supported by pre-trained multilingual contextual embeddings.
+For our approach (Santos et al. (2022)), we developed a system that can cluster news articles of any language without depending on language-specific features while being supported by pre-trained multilingual contextual embeddings.
 For a given document, our system is composed of four main steps: (i) obtaining its document representations, (ii) finding the best-ranked cluster for that document, (iii) deciding if the document accepts the best-ranked cluster and enters it, and (iv) merging clusters that pertain to the same story.
 A representation of our clustering system is depicted in the following figure.